-Big cruise ships usually don’t start visiting Southeast Alaska until May, so an April visit to the Inside Passage offers plenty of uncrowded, often discounted opportunities to see the region’s looming, temperate rainforest, craggy glacier fjords, and gleaming blue glaciers.
+Larger cruise ships usually don’t start visiting Southeast Alaska until May, so an April visit to the Inside Passage offers plenty of uncrowded, often discounted opportunities to view spring migrations of birds and whales against a backdrop of the region’s temperate rainforest, deep fjords, and gleaming blue glaciers.

 Spring is an excellent time to join tens of thousands of migratory birds and whales on their return to summer feeding grounds in Alaska.
-Start in Ketchikan, which is visited by thousands of rufous hummingbirds on their annual circuit between California, the Rocky Mountains and Alaska.
+Start in Ketchikan, which is visited by thousands of rufous hummingbirds on their annual circuit between California, the Rocky Mountains, and Alaska.
 The Ketchikan Hummingbird Festival runs throughout the month of April.
-While you’re there, keep your eye out for gray whales migrating northward to their summer feeding grounds in the Chukchi and Beaufort seas—they sometimes stick so close to shore that you can see them from land.
+While you’re there, keep your eye out for gray whales migrating northward to their summer feeding grounds in the Chukchi and Bering Seas — they sometimes stick so close to shore that you can see them from land.

 Ketchikan has the world’s largest collection of totem poles, a form of traditional art practiced by the Alaska Native Tlingit, Haida and Tsimshian peoples.
 One of the best places to see the poles is Totem Bight State Historical Park, which features more than a dozen totem poles and a traditional Tlingit clan house in a beautiful coastal setting.
-On Thursdays, Fridays and Saturdays, the Southeast Alaska Discovery Center opens its doors to showcase beautiful rainforest exhibits, stories and artifacts from the area’s vibrant Alaska Native culture, and a wealth of interactive nature exhibits.
+The Southeast Alaska Discovery Center showcases beautiful rainforest exhibits, stories, and artifacts from the area’s vibrant Alaska Native cultures, and a wealth of interactive nature exhibits.

 Fly to the tiny village of Wrangell for the Stikine River Birding Festival, held every year in late April.
 This four-day festival celebrates the millions of migratory shorebirds that flock to the Stikine River Delta, along with thousands of eagles that also congregate near the river to feed on spawning hooligan, a type of smelt.

 Fly back to Juneau and end your visit with a walking tour of the downtown area.
-Local attractions include the white-columned governor’s house, the the historic Wickersham House, a wealth of locally owned gift shops and art galleries, and the spectacular, newly renovated Alaska State Museum.
+Local attractions include the white-columned governor’s house, the the historical Wickersham House, a wealth of locally owned gift shops and art galleries, and the spectacular Alaska State Museum.